dai-shi/continuation.js/README.md

 * It converts JavaScript code into Continuation Passing Style (CPS) code in a best effort manner.
 * No new syntax or keyword is required.
-* Fallback mechanism when CPS is not possible or not implemented.
+* Fallback mechanism works when CPS is not possible or not implemented.
 * Tail calls are properly handled.

 How to use